akanshabaishwade/code__up/README.md

 The purpose of creating this [(Live)](https://akanshabaishwade.github.io/code__up/Project_1.html) website is to facilitate the user to get all the information related to coding in one platform.

-This is the source code of Code up [Code](https://github.com/akanshabaishwade/Code_up) I have created this webpage using [Visual Studio Code](https://code.visualstudio.com/).
+This is the source code of Code up [Source Code](https://github.com/akanshabaishwade/Code_up) I have created this webpage using [Visual Studio Code](https://code.visualstudio.com/).